MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -MajorVersionLimit
-When Version History Limits are managed Manually (EnableAutoExpirationVersionTrim $false), Admins will need to set the limits to the number of major versions (MajorVersionLimit) and the time period the versions are stored (ExpireVersionsAfterDays).
+When Version History Limits are managed Manually (EnableAutoExpirationVersionTrim $false), admins will need to set the limits to the number of major versions (MajorVersionLimit) and the time period the versions are stored (ExpireVersionsAfterDays).

 PARAMVALUE: Int32